seanvizm/rust-hybrid-workflow/README.md

 ## 🌟 Overview

 The Rust Hybrid Workflow Engine is a powerful orchestration tool that allows you to define complex multi-step workflows using Lua configuration files.
-Each step in your workflow can be executed in different programming languages (Python, Lua, Shell), with automatic dependency resolution and data passing between steps.
+Each step in your workflow can be executed in different programming languages (Python, JavaScript/Node.js, Lua, Shell), with automatic dependency resolution and data passing between steps.

 Perfect for:
 - **Data Processing Pipelines**: Chain together data fetching, transformation, and storage operations
-- **DevOps Automation**: Combine shell commands, Python scripts, and Lua logic for deployment workflows
+- **DevOps Automation**: Combine shell commands, Python scripts, JavaScript automation, and Lua logic for deployment workflows
 - **Multi-Language Projects**: Leverage the best of each language in a single workflow
 - **Complex Orchestration**: Handle intricate dependency graphs with automatic topological sorting

 ## ✨ Key Features

-- 🔀 **Multi-Language Support**: Execute Python, Lua, and Shell scripts seamlessly
+- 🔀 **Multi-Language Support**: Execute Python, JavaScript/Node.js, Lua, and Shell scripts seamlessly
 - 📊 **Dependency Management**: Automatic topological sorting of workflow steps
 - 🔄 **Data Flow**: Pass results between steps across different languages
 - 🚀 **High Performance**: Built in Rust for speed and memory safety